Five Famous Brazilian Sweets You Must Try!

 COCADA

-An authentic example of the African contribution to Brazilian confectionery, this simple and delicious sweet arrived in the country with the African slaves forced to work in the sugarcane fields in the northeast.
-The combination of sugar and coconut can display different colors and textures, ranging from hard to soft.
+An authentic example of the African contribution to Brazilian confectionery, this simple and delicious sweet arrived in the country with the enslaved Africans forced to work in the sugarcane fields in the northeast.
+The combination of sugar and coconut can display different colours and textures, ranging from hard to soft.